 With these basics, you’ll be equipped to program installations that respond and interact as you envision.
 Access my arduino programming language guide and my arduino installation control programming guide more coding insights.

-Essential Sensors and Actuators for Interactive Art
+Key Sensors and Actuators for Interactive Arduino Art

 Bring your installations to life using sensors and actuators.
 Here are essential components to consider: